 This backpack fits all my camera gear perfect and great for any adventure camera bag.
 Plus it has a small area on the top for my phone, travel wallet, any extra snacks or daytime items I may need to take with me.
 It also has a front pouch that fits my iPad in perfectly.
-So this is my carry-on for flights, it’s heavy but it looks like a regular type backpack.
+So this is my carry-on for flights, it looks like a regular type backpack.
 I bought the backpack when I knew exactly what camera I was going to buy and which lens.
 I probably have room for one more lens if I wanted to rearrange.

 Tripod – Sirui T-005KX

 This Tripod folds up and fits in the side of my backpack.
 I did bring it on our world travels but ended up sending it home after 2 months because I just wasn’t using it along our travels and it can be heavy when travelling fulltime with the kids.
 We needed to downsize on our travels!
 I use it for technical photos and when I am strictly going on photography trips.

 I also take alot of videos using my iPhone.
 I mainly use the GoPro for water, active or outdoor activities because I don’t want to wreck my phone!